abdhmohammadi/DataScience/QS-Ranking/ReadMe.md

-Scrapping World Rank of Universities in Computer Science and Enginearing from wwww.shanghiranking.com for 2020, 2021, 2022
+Scrapping World Rank of Universities in Computer Science and Enginearing<br>
+from wwww.shanghiranking.com for 2020, 2021, 2022